70+ Unique Things To Do in California

-There is no shortage of things to do in California, but it can be hard to find a list that has things you’ve never heard of before (especially if you’re a local!).
+There is no shortage of unique things to do in California, but it can be hard to find things to see and do that you’ve never heard of before, especially if you’re a local!

 I’m a California native and have lived in both Northern California and Southern California.
 Living in California my whole life has led to lots of exploration of my home state!

-Although the main attractions are worth a visit (Golden Gate Bridge, Disneyland, Hollywood, etc.), I’ve collected a lifetime of unique places to visit and unique things to do in California.
+Although the popular, well-known attractions in California are definitely worth a visit, I’ve collected a lifetime of unique things to do in California and compiled them in this list for you.

-I hope you discover new things on this list even if you are a native Californian.
-Have a suggestion for something that didn’t make my list?
+I hope you discover new things on this list, even if you are a native Californian!
+Have a suggestion for something that didn’t make my list or a question about something on this list?
 Leave it in the comments at the bottom of this post!

 This post contains affiliate links that earn me a commission.
 For more information, read my disclaimer.